github-pfeifer-syscon-de/glglobe/README.md

 configure:
      allow --with-gles using GL ES 3 e.g. useful on Raspi's (requires same use on GenericGlm)

-Uses: https://re-d.ssec.wisc.edu/ for weather display (some better mercator unmapping was implemented)

 Added option to display Geo.json files (presume EPSG:4326 coordinates (based on WGS 84 at the used scale the differences should not matter)).
 As there are many files with a high density of points around there are some limits implemented, just in case your might wonder.
 The function uses the shortest path between the given points,